 We experience a lot of different thoughts, feelings, and emotions in the midst of a depressive episode.
-Depression makes us feel badly about ourselves, worthless and ugly.
-Depression makes us view things unrealistically, like nothing good ever happens, like we don’t deserve happiness in our lives.
+Depression makes us feel bad about ourselves, worthless and ugly.
+Depression makes us view things unrealistically like nothing good ever happens like we don’t deserve happiness in our lives.

 Depression makes us feel emotions that we don’t deserve to feel, extreme sadness, anxiety, and hopelessness.
 But one intense feeling that depression causes us to feel, that we don’t often have the words to explain, is desperation.

 If you suffer from depression, you know what it feels like to lay in bed and stare at the ceiling, silently asking the universe,